Ashanti and Nelly Sing Usher's 'Nice & Slow' Amid Rekindled Romance

-Ashanti and Nelly Stay Close Together to Sing Usher's 'Nice & Slow' Amid Rekindled Romance
+Ashanti and Nelly Sing Usher's 'Nice & Slow' Together, But Rekindled Romance Has 'No Labels' Source Says

 Ashanti and Nelly Are 'Back Together': Inside Their Rekindled Ro…